tinytao1/poh/README.md

 A big challenge for me in this project was writing the conditional statements to give the checkbox rows their autofilling behaviors:
 Click or tap a checkbox, and the checkboxes behind it get checked automatically.
-I can see lots of room for improving (refactoring) the project code to remove repetitions.
+Theres a ton of room for refactoring the project code to remove repetitions.
-Global variables: I've only recently learned that globals are undesirable, and this project namespace is heavily polluted.
-Stuffed to breaking with globals.
+Global variables: Only recently I was informed that global variables are undesirable.
+This namespace is heavily polluted.
+It's stuffed to breaking with globals.
-Objects: none are used here.
-However, I look forward to implementing them in my next project, and writing cleaner code.
+Objects: I used none here.
+I look forward to implementing them in my next project, to write cleaner code.
 Thanks for reading!